addok/addok/docs/shell.md

 Do a reverse search.
 Args: lat lon.

     REVERSE 48.1234 2.9876

+Supports LIMIT and filters with multiple values (see SEARCH for filter syntax):

+    REVERSE 48.1234 2.9876 LIMIT 5 TYPE street

 #### SEARCH
 Issue a search (default command, can be omitted; arguments between `[]` are